swiftlang/swift-evolution/proposals/NNNN-memberwise-init-defaults.md

 ## Motivation

-Oftentimes structures will have reasonable defaults defined.
-Consider an example where a user starts off with the [Earth's properties](https://nssdc.gsfc.nasa.gov/planetary/factsheet/):
+Oftentimes structures will have reasonable defaults.
+Consider an example of an Envirnoment that begins with [Earth's properties](https://nssdc.gsfc.nasa.gov/planetary/factsheet/):

 ```
 struct Environment {